 Timelines list events in a chronological order on a horizontal timescale.
 Business professional use timelines to present project schedules to their clients as part of reports or presentation decks.

 How to Make a Timeline

-Besides the many build-in functions, you probably have used Microsoft Excel to create charts too.
+Besides the many build-in functions, you probably have used Microsoft Excel for Office 365 to create charts before.
 The one we are looking at in this tutorial is the scatter plot, or XY-chart.
 We will use the following data to first tweak of the scatter plot to imitate a lollipop chart.
 This requires a few steps of styling and adjustment but will get the job done for you.

 However, setting up a project timeline does not have to be difficult.
 If you need to create and update a timeline for recurring communications to clients, it will be simpler and faster to use a free timeline generator that automates the entire process for you right inside a PowerPoint presentation.
 In this step-by-step tutorial we will teach you both approaches.

 How to manually make a Timeline in Microsoft Excel

 Set up your data in an Excel worksheet